 If you are going to feel sorry for the blacksmith that works long and hard in the hottest work environment there is… surely you can also appreciate the strong arm that he develops.

 With this arm, the blacksmith can do that which we can never do without having to go through the same hardship of developing such an arm.
-A hardship that many believe to not be worth the pain and time required to developed.
-And at the end of the day we have fewer blacksmiths than we do non-blacksmiths.
+A hardship that many believe to not be worth the pain and time required to develop.
+And at the end of the day, we have fewer blacksmiths than we do non-blacksmiths.

-We have few pro-footballers than we have non-footballers.
-We have few successful business people than we have business people.
+We have fewer pro-footballers than we have non-footballers.
+We have fewer successful business people than we have business people.

 While many suggest it is talent and luck that creates this difference… it is only the blacksmiths that know the real reason why they are who they are… and why the rest aren’t like them.

-Many men and women who desire to become successful but end up giving up… have succumb to the hardship of their pursuits.
+Many men and women who desire to become successful but end up giving up… have succumbed to the hardship of their pursuits.

 There’s something interesting about the successful people you and I admire.
 Something that sometimes draws us closer to them…making us have that much more respect and admiration for them.